Service-Managed Standard: AWS Control Tower

 What is Service-Managed Standard: AWS Control Tower?

-If you use AWS Control Tower and create this standard, you can configure the proactive controls of AWS Control Tower alongside the detective controls of Security Hub in the AWS Control Tower console.
+This standard is designed for users of AWS Security Hub and AWS Control Tower.
+It lets you configure the proactive controls of AWS Control Tower alongside the detective controls of Security Hub in the AWS Control Tower service.

 Proactive controls help ensure that your AWS accounts maintain compliance because they flag actions that may lead to policy violations or misconfigurations.
 Detective controls detect noncompliance of resources (for example, misconfigurations) within your AWS accounts.
 By enabling proactive and detective controls for your AWS environment, you can enhance your security posture at different stages of development.

 Service-managed standards differ from standards that AWS Security Hub manages.
 For example, you must create and delete a service-managed standard in the managing service.
-However, you may configure controls for the standard in both the managing service and Security Hub.
-For more information about service-managed standards, see Service-managed standards.
+For more information, see Service-managed standards in Security Hub.

 In the Security Hub console and API, you can view Service-Managed Standard: AWS Control Tower alongside other Security Hub standards.